andreschaffer/slis-slos-examples/code-example/README.md

     │                  │
     └──────────────────┘

-The resources involved in this code example are:
-- k6: used to generate traffic towards our application
+- k6: tool used to generate traffic towards our application
 - Traefik: used as load balancer for our application
-- simple-service: a simple application providing a "ping" functionality
+- simple-service: our application providing the "ping" functionality
-- Prometheus: for recording our load balancer and application metrics
+- Prometheus: used for recording our load balancer and application metrics
-- Grafana: for visualising our metrics
+- Grafana: used for visualising our metrics, and how we are doing with our SLOs

 The metrics used for our SLIs and SLOs are the ones recorded from Traefik.
-Nevertheless, additional metrics recorded directly from the application are usually still useful for observability and troubleshooting.
+Out-of-scope, but good to mention, additional metrics recorded directly from the application are usually still useful for observability and troubleshooting.

-## Prerequisites
+## Prerequisites for getting it up and running
 - Docker
 - Kubernetes